 The initial pilot project focusing on the design and implementation of the infrastructure, including hemispherical speakers, was developed in collaboration with Tom Martin (VT) and Eric Standley (VT).
 Since, the project has engaged a broad array of faculty and students around the world and its infrastructure has been used in various and sometimes entirely unsuspecting ways.

 - A network of 20 on-campus multidisciplinary stakeholders.
-Raised $50,000 in startup funds from internal and external (MSI Computer, Renoise, Roland Corp., and Sweetwater) sources.
+Raised $50,000 in startup funds from internal and external (MSI Computer, Renoise, Roland Corp., Sweetwater, Modern Device, System76, and most recently Infusion Systems) sources.

 - Development of the pd-l2ork (an independent fork of Pure-Data maintained as part of the L2Ork project) with over 1,000 patches and improvements.